ABOUT COSTA RICA

 One of the happiest countries in the world!

-The happiest country in the world; a paradise for peace and biodiversity.
+Costa Rica is a paradise for peace and biodiversity.
 Costa Rica is a country known for many reasons, but Costa Rica’s history and culture extend far beyond the reach of international recognition.
 The small Central American nation is home to incredible biodiversity and rich cultures, a passion for freedom, and a history of democracy, equality, and education for all.
-Costa Rican culture is a vibrant blend of indigenous heritage and Spanish colonial influence, with a dash of Jamaican, Chinese, and other immigrant cultures lending character and customs.
-The result is a nation of laid-back, friendly, and happy people, which define themselves as “pura vida”.
+Costa Rican culture is a vibrant blend of indigenous heritage and Spanish colonial influence, with a dash of many other immigrant cultures lending character and customs.

 The official language is Spanish, but there are six indigenous languages that are still used by their respective populations.
-Also, a large group of the population living Caribbean coast (Limón) are decedents of Jamaicans.
-Due to this fact, many people have a Caribbean accent.
-There are many people in this area that also speak a dialect that is called Patua.
-Patua is a mix between English, French, and Spanish.
+Also, a large group of the population living on the Caribbean coast (Limón) speak a dialect of English called Limonese Creole or Limón Creole English as their native language.

 Costa Ricans believe in education and healthcare, and make it freely available to its people.
 They are also proud of their world leadership in pioneering sustainable environmental and conservation policies.
 The locals go out of their way to propagate their environmental ethos by helping visitors appreciate the natural beauty of their land and wildlife.